 You have the power to make a difference in the lives of animals in need.

-All of the following activities, and more, are performed strictly by volunteers: training and exercising our dogs, cat socialization and grooming, cat trappings and rescue, shelter animal transport to and from the vet and adoption counseling.
+All of the following activities, and more, are performed by volunteers: training and exercising our dogs, cat socialization and grooming, cat trappings and rescue, shelter animal transport to and from the vet and adoption counseling.
 We also have marketing, fundraising and maintenance opportunities for those who do not wish to work directly with animals but still want to make a difference.
-Please review our list of Volunteer Opportunities.
+View our volunteer openings.

 Due to insurance restrictions, we cannot allow volunteers under 18 years of age to work directly with our animals.
 Please email firstname.lastname@example.org to see how young people can help.